-My theory is that one reason this tension is increasing is due to young leaders who want a voice at the table early in their leadership intersecting with seasoned leaders trying to hold on to power.
-Perhaps I’ll write more about that in another post.
+One theory I have is that younger leaders want a voice at the table early in their leadership.
+They are intersecting with seasoned leaders who are trying to hold on to power.
+I get that.
+But, how should a younger leader respond?

-So, here’s my best answer.
-Here are three ways to respond to a controlling leader:
+Here are 3 ways you can respond to a controlling leader:

 This is almost always the best option.
-Most leaders — even controlling leaders — have areas in which they are willing to compromise.
-Much of his or her willingness to do so will be based on the degree of trust placed in others or how important an issue is to them personally.
-Building a relationship of trust and seeking common ground on issues allows some people to excel under a controlling leader.
+Most leaders — even controlling leaders — have areas in which they are willing to admit they need help.
+Much of their willingness to do so will be based on the degree of trust placed in others or how important an issue is to them personally.
+Working to build a relationship of trust and seeking common ground on issues allows some people to excel under a controlling leader.
 If the leader sees you not as a threat, but as a compliment to their leadership, they may be more willing to invite your input.